-Ranked fourth in the nation by U.S. News and World Report, our Advocacy Program produces lawyers of unparalleled quality, integrity and preparedness.
+Ranked third in the nation by U.S. News & World Report, our Advocacy Program produces lawyers of unparalleled quality, integrity and preparedness.
 Practice Court, a required third year program uses rigor, experiential learning, and one-on-one instruction to turn law students into trial lawyers.

 Practice Court teaches the law and procedure for pleading a case through trial and post-verdict motions.
 Students take that classroom knowledge and apply it in the courtroom.
 Under the watchful eye of faculty and our Jaworski Fellows, all third-year law students try multiple cases from beginning to end, integrating knowledge and strategy with courtroom persuasion.
 Known as the Marine Corp boot camp of law school, students often find Practice Court one of the most strenuous but compelling components of their Baylor education.
 Baylor Lawyers leave the program with the tools, skills and knowledge which make them truly practice ready.